 Helix uses fixed rates.
 The majority of our customers are only just beginning their journey toward financial stability, and we believe it’s wiser to limit major risk factors at this stage.

 We hope this quick explainer has helped clarify APR as you prepare to take an educated step into a personal loan.
-If you have any questions about APR or any other aspect of the borrowing process while filling out your loan application, or at any other point in time, please don’t hesitate to reach out to us here at Helix by Kendall Bank.
+If you have any questions about APR or any other aspect of the borrowing process while filling out your loan application, or at any other point in time, please don’t hesitate to reach out to us here at Helix by Bank of Orrick.
 We’re always happy to help.

 Mind your loan details